rifkydelta/auto-search-bing/README.md

 # Microsoft Rewards Bing Search Automation Extension 🚀

-This Chrome extension is designed to automate Bing searches so you can earn Microsoft Rewards more easily.
+This Chromium extension is designed to automate Bing searches so you can earn Microsoft Rewards more easily.
 By using a list of random Indonesian words, the extension generates varied search queries (3–5 words per query) and opens each query sequentially in the same active tab.

 > **⚠️ WARNING:**
 > Using this extension to automate searches for earning Microsoft Rewards may violate Microsoft’s policies.
 Use this extension at your own risk and responsibility.
 Always comply with the applicable terms and conditions.